 What if Your Child Will Not Graduate by the Age of 18?

-The first exception you may encounter is that Florida statutes contain a provision which will extend child support until your child reaches the age of 19, in the event your child has not graduated from high school by his or her 18th birthday.
+The first exception you may encounter is that Florida statutes contain a provision that will extend child support until your child reaches the age of 19, in the event your child has not graduated from high school by his or her 18th birthday.
 In this event, child support will continue until the child graduates—with a maximum age for graduation of 19.
 Therefore, if a child graduates after the age of 18, but before the age of 19, the child support will terminate the day the child graduates—with one exception.
 Florida child support laws address the fact that some children are absolutely not on track to graduate from high school before they turn 19.
 In this case, child support terminates on that child’s 18th birthday.
 This provision is intended to encourage parents to work to ensure their child graduates on time.

 Additional Exceptions to the Child Support Ending at 18

 The next exception under Florida law is the child who has special needs, and will never become a self-supporting adult.
 In this case, child support could last for the life of the child.
 In most cases, this will be acknowledged in the original child support court order.
-If the issue was not addressed, or if the child suffered an accident which would prohibit him or her from ever becoming a self-supporting adult after the court order, then a modification is necessary.
+If the issue was not addressed, or if the child suffered an accident that would prohibit him or her from ever becoming a self-supporting adult after the court order, then a modification is necessary.
 If the child reaches the age of 18, and child support has ended without such a modification, the case to continue child support cannot be reopened.
 The issue may come down to whether the child’s physical or mental incapacity is severe enough to result in “dependency.”
 The incapacity—whatever it might be—must have rendered the child dependent prior to his or her arriving at the age of majority (18).
 And a court must have recognized the incapacity before that time.

 Circumstances Under Which Child Support Could End Before the Child is 18